Monday 7 February 2011

 Revolution

-are freed from the hegemony of pitch, but also the sounds from the tyranny of music.
+not only the oppressed parameters are freed from the hegemony of pitch, but also the sounds from the tyranny of music.

 John Cage revolts not only against Schönberg-Boulez and Wagner's Gesamtkunstwerk van Wagner, but above all against the 'authoritarian society' of which they are but the manifestations.